 I had a feeling we could make lovely etherial patronus ornaments and they worked out beautifully.

-Harry Potter Patronus Christmas Ornament
+Harry Potter Patronus Christmas Decoration

 Once you have your patronus silhouette cut it out and pin it to the sheet of white felt.
 Use sharp scissors to cut out the patronus.
 My daughters were able to easily cut through the heavy felt.
 Because we used felt, we didn’t have to worry about sewing raw edges.